Will India's monetization program ever work? | DW | 06.09.2021

 Care Ratings also warned that it was not known how much appetite there was in the market for such large issuances, saying that while the stock market was on a roll right now, its future development was uncertain.

-New Delhi has a long history of failed programs like a goods and services tax, demonetization, the "Make in India" scheme and the way it handled the economy even before COVID came knocking on its door.
+New Delhi has a long history of failed programs, such as a goods and services tax, demonetization, the "Make in India" scheme and the way it handled the economy even before COVID came knocking on its door.
 Observers will now be looking very closely at how the national monetization program will be handled.